refinedmods/refinedstorage2/.github/CONTRIBUTING.md

 This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+When porting to a new (binary-breaking) Minecraft version, the minor version number needs to be incremented.
+That way, we can still keep maintaining the previous Minecraft version if necessary without being in conflict with the version number of the new Minecraft version.

 ## Pull requests

 - Keep your PR as small as possible, this makes reviewing easier.